Definition

 AD is the foundation of most modern Windows-based network management.
 It's part of the Windows Server family of operating systems (OSes).
 Conceptually, AD is often visualized as a classic telephone directory where users can look up anyone with a telephone and know their location and the number at which to reach them.

-A domain is a logical grouping of the objects held within Active Directory.
-Objects within a domain share common administration, security and protection behaviors.
-IT staff are responsible for managing objects within a domain and an enterprise can establish numerous domains.
-Every Active Directory domain requires a domain controller (DC).
-A collection of AD domains is called a forest.
+An AD domain is a logical grouping of the objects held within AD.
+These objects -- which are the smallest logical unit -- may be users, computers or organizational units (OUs).
+Objects within a domain share common administration, security and protection behaviors, and are usually located on the same physical network.
+IT staff are responsible for managing the objects within a domain.
+An enterprise can establish numerous domains.

-How does AD domain work?
+How do AD domains work?

 The process of adding a domain involves the following steps:

-- Log into the current domain controller.
+1. Log into the current domain controller (DC).

-- Access the Active Directory Domains and Trusts dialog.
+2. Access the Active Directory Domains and Trusts dialog.

-- Add the new domain name to the Alternative UPN Suffixes field in the UPN Suffixes dialog.
+4. Add the new domain name to the Alternative UPN Suffixes field in the UPN Suffixes dialog.

-- Click Apply and close the windows.
-The domain is now added to the selected domain controller.
+5. Click Apply and close the windows.
+The domain is added to the selected domain controller.

 Admins can also opt to select replication options for other domain controllers.
 Once completed, the new domain name can be used in Active Directory.
-Adding a new domain name won't affect any users, and new users and other objects can be added to the domain as required.
+Adding a new domain name doesn't affect any users, and new users and other objects can be added to the domain as required.

-Active Directory Domains and Trusts is only one tool for managing domains and Active Directory.
-Other native tools can be installed using Remote Server Administration Tools and include the following:
+Other native AD management tools can be installed using Remote Server Administration Tools and include the following:

 How is Active Directory structured?